-We have presented a complete image compression method based on nonlinear transform coding, and a framework to optimize it end-to-end for rate-distortion performance.
-Our compression method offers improvements in rate-distortion performance over JPEG and JPEG 2000 for most images and bit rates.
-More remarkably, although the method was optimized using mean squared error as a distortion metric, the compressed images are much more natural in appearance than those compressed with JPEG or JPEG 2000, both of which suffer from the severe artifacts commonly seen in linear transform coding methods.
-Consistent with this, perceptual quality (as estimated with the MS-SSIM index) exhibits substantial improvement across all test images and bit rates.
-We believe this visual improvement arises because the cascade of biologically-inspired nonlinear transformations in the model have been optimized to capture the features and attributes of images that are represented in the statistics of the data, parallel to the processes of evolution and development that are believed to have shaped visual representations within the human brain (Simoncelli and Olshausen, 2001).
-Nevertheless, additional visual improvements might be possible if the method were optimized using a perceptual metric in place of MSE (Ballé, Laparra, and Simoncelli, 2016).
+We have presented a complete image compression system based on nonlinear transform coding, and a methodology to optimize it end-to-end for rate-distortion performance.
+The system offers significant improvements in rate-distortion performance over JPEG and JPEG 2000 for most images and bitrates.
+More remarkably, although the system was optimized using mean squared error as a distortion metric, the compressed images are much more natural in appearance than those compressed with JPEG or JPEG 2000, both of which suffer from the severe artifacts commonly seen in linear transform coding methods.
+Consistent with this, MS-SSIM values show substantial improvement across all images and bitrates that we have examined.
+We think this is because these cascaded nonlinear transformations have been optimized to capture the features and attributes of images that are represented in the statistics of the data, parallel to the processes of evolution and development that are believed to have shaped visual representations within the human brain (Simoncelli and B. Olshausen, 2001).
+Nevertheless, additional visual improvements might be possible if the system were trained using a perceptual metric in place of MSE (Ballé, Laparra, and Simoncelli, 2016).

-For comparison to linear transform coding methods, we can interpret our analysis transform as a single-stage linear transform followed by a complex vector quantizer.
-As in many other optimized representations - e.g., sparse coding (Lewicki and Olshausen, 1998) - as well as many engineered representations - e.g., the steerable pyramid (Simoncelli, Freeman, et al., 1992), curvelets (Candès and Donoho, 2002), and dual-tree complex wavelets (Selesnick, Baraniuk, and Kingsbury, 2005) - the filters in this first stage are localized and oriented and the representation is overcomplete.
-Whereas most transform coding methods use complete (often orthogonal) linear transforms with spatially separable filters, the overcompleteness and orientation tuning of our initial transform may explain the ability of the model to better represent features and contours with continuously varying orientation, position and scale (Simoncelli, Freeman, et al., 1992).
+For comparison to standard linear transform coders, we can interpret our analysis transform as a single-stage linear transform followed by a complex vector quantizer.
+As in many other learned representations (e.g., sparse coding; Lewicki and B. A. Olshausen, 1998), as well as many engineered representations (e.g., the steerable pyramid, Simoncelli, Freeman, et al., 1992; curvelets, Candès and Donoho, 2002; and dual-tree complex wavelets, Selesnick, Baraniuk, and Kingsbury, 2005), the filters in this first stage are localized and oriented and the representation is overcomplete (128 filters, each subsampled by a factor of 16).
+Whereas most transform coders use complete (often orthogonal) linear transforms with spatially separable filters, the overcompleteness and orientation tuning of our initial transform may explain the ability of the system to better represent features and contours with continuously varying orientation, position and scale (Simoncelli, Freeman, et al., 1992).

-Our work is related to two previous publications that optimize image representations with the goal of image compression.
+Our work is related to two previous publications that learn image representations for use in compression.
 Gregor, Besse, et al. (2016) introduce an interesting hierarchical representation of images, in which degradations are more natural looking than those of linear representations.
-However, rather than optimizing directly for rate-distortion performance, their modeling is generative.
-Due to the differences between these approaches (as outlined in section 3.1), their procedure of obtaining coding representations from the generative model (scalar quantization, and elimination of hierarchical levels of the representation) is less systematic than our approach and unlikely to be optimal.
-Further, no entropy code is provided, and the authors therefore resort to comparing entropy estimates to bit rates of established compression methods, which can be unreliable.
-The model developed by Toderici et al. (2016) is optimized to provide various rate-distortion trade-offs and directly output a binary representation, making it more easily comparable to other image compression methods.
-Moreover, their formulation has the advantage over ours that a single representation is sought for all rate points.
-However, it is not clear whether their formulation necessarily leads to rate-distortion optimality (and their empirical results suggest that this is not the case).
+They derive discrete entropy estimates from the model by quantizing the learnt continuous representation, and obtain images at different entropy levels by eliminating parts of the representation.
+This is not likely to be optimal for the reasons outlined in section 2.1 (which the authors do acknowledge, stating that the discretization needs further "tuning").
+Our end-to-end optimization methodology offers a more systematic way to handle the rate-distortion trade-off.
+Toderici et al. (2016) acknowledge the need to optimize for various operating points in the rate-distortion sense, and their formulation has the advantage over ours that a single representation is sought for all rate points (this is a topic we are currently exploring).
+However, it is not clear whether their formulation necessarily leads to rate-distortion optimality, and their empirical results seem to suggest that this is not the case.